cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 Starting from `v0.26.48` version, Cube.js ships with automatically provisioning for Cube Store in `CUBEJS_DEV_MODE`.
 You don't need to set up any `EXTERNAL_DB` variables or `externalDriverFactory` inside your `cube.js` configuration file.

-For versions before `v0.26.48`, You should upgrade your project to latest version and install a driver for Cube Store:
+For versions before `v0.26.48`, You should upgrade your project to the latest version and install a driver for Cube Store:

 ```bash
 $ npm add --save-dev @cubejs-backend/cubestore-driver